snsinahub/calver-release/README.md

 ## Introduction

-Calver release is an action to dynamically generate github release tags based on calnder versioning.
-The generated tag is combination of today's date based on date format passed to the action and an incremental digit which indicates number of release for the specified day.
+Calver release is an action that dynamically generates github `release tags` based on calnder versioning.
+The generated tag is a combination of `today's date` based on date format passed to the action and an `incremental digit` which indicates release number for the specified day.

-For instance if date format is `YYYYMMD` then the first and second releases of the day will be (assume today is 08/22/2022)
+For instance if date format is `YYYYMMD` and today is 08/22/2022, then the first and second releases of the day will be
 - 2022082.1
 - 2022082.2

-## Date formats
+## Formating Date
-This action uses moment.js and JS date format, here is list of few supported date formats
+This action uses moment.js and JS date format, here is few examples of supported date formats tokens

 - YYYY: 4-digit year '2022'
 - YY: 2-digit year '22'